 On a mortgage, what’s the difference between my principal and interest payment and my total monthly payment?

 For most borrowers, the total monthly payment you send to your mortgage company includes other things, such as homeowners insurance and taxes that may be held in an escrow account.
-You pay a set amount every month and your mortgage company typically holds the money in the escrow account until those insurance and tax bills are due, which could be once or twice a year.
-If your loan requires monthly mortgage insurance premiums, these will be included in your total monthly payment as well.
+If you have an escrow account, you pay a set amount with every mortgage payment for these expenses.
+Your mortgage company typically holds the money in the escrow account until those insurance and tax bills are due, and then pays them on your behalf.
+If your loan requires other types of insurance like private mortgage insurance, these premiums may also be included in your total mortgage payment as well.

 If you live in a condo, co-op, or a neighborhood with a homeowners’ association, you will likely have additional fees that are usually paid separately.